By Marco Túlio Lara

 The Qatari attempt to stand out in the region with an independent foreign policy has been strongly condemned by its neighbours, and in June 2017, Saudi Arabia, the UAE, Bahrain and Egypt launched a blockade of the emirate.
 The four countries cut diplomatic ties with Qatar, prohibited it from using their airspace and sea routes, and Saudi Arabia blocked access to Qatar’s sole overland border crossing.

-The coalition then put out a list of 13 demands Qatar should abide by in order to end the blockade, which targeted several issues, including its relations with Iran and Turkey, support for political Islamist movements such as the Muslim Brotherhood and the broadcasting of Al Jazeera and other media outlets.
-Had the diplomatic crisis lasted longer, the hosting of the World Cup would have been extremely difficult given the logistical difficulties.
+The coalition listed 13 demands for Qatar to end the blockade.
+These included issues like relations with Iran and Turkey, supporting political Islamist movements such as the Muslim Brotherhood, and broadcasting Al Jazeera and other media outlets.
+Prolonged diplomatic tension would have made hosting the World Cup exceedingly challenging due to logistical difficulties.

 However, in January 2021, the rift came to a close despite Qatar complying with none of the measures established by the blockading countries.
 The perception that the blockade was not working – Qatar’s economy performed well despite the crisis – and Saudi Arabia’s wish to improve relations with incoming United States (US) President Joe Biden led to the end of the crisis.
 This represented a big geopolitical win for Qatar, but also that the tensions that triggered the rift in the first place were not resolved, making a renewed fracture possible down the road.